Wind farm: Onshore

 The capacity of the world's first wind farm was 0.6 MW, produced by 20 wind turbines rated at 30 kilowatts each, installed on the shoulder of Crotched Mountain in southern New Hampshire in December 1980.

 Onshore turbine installations in hilly or mountainous regions tend to be on ridges generally three kilometres or more inland from the nearest shoreline.
 This is done to exploit the topographic acceleration as the wind accelerates over a ridge.
 The additional wind speeds gained in this way can increase energy produced because more wind goes through the turbines.
-The exact position of each turbine matters, because a difference of 30 metre could potentially double output.
+The exact position of each turbine matters, because a difference of 30 metres could potentially double output.
 This careful placement is referred to as 'micro-siting'.